Category Archives: Programming

 Experimenting with Pulsar in Clojure

 I’ve now started using Pulsar instead of trying out core.async as I needed a lightweight barrier to entry.
 The problem: My database of choice (Neo4j) takes batch insertions in a single thread only, but clojure is by its very nature multi-threaded/concurrent/parallel (the exact wording of which I am no longer certain!).
-I process many files when building the… Read More »
+I process many files… Read More »

 Graph Database example using Gene Ontology – Part 1

 The Gene Ontology project is a useful tool for anyone doing genomics.
 It’s a highly relational and controlled vocabulary, making it ideal for use in a graph database.
-In this example I will show you what a graph database is, and throughout this series we will create a graph database of GO terms, properly linked, inside the Neo4j… Read More »
+In this example I will show you what a graph database is, and throughout this series we will create a graph database of GO terms, properly linked,… Read More »